shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-dv360---publisher-guide.md

 - Deals set up with multiple DV360 seat IDs automatically get synchronized.
 - Bidder level deals (set up with ALL DV360 buyers) are not supported in automatic deal synchronizing.
 - The buyer that accepts a multi-buyer deal in the DV360 UI must have access to accounts for **all** seat IDs included in the deal.
 If that is not possible, the buyer should reach out to Google support to accept the deal.
-- Once a DV360 seat id is added to a deal, it cannot be removed.
+- Once a DV360 seat ID is added to a deal, it cannot be removed.